lgmanzan/IVul/README.md

 -There are 2 folders (PHP/CSHARP baseline) containing generated images per each programming language used in baseline computations

--There are 2 folders (PHP/CSHARP attacks) containing generated images per each programming language used in attacks computations
+-There are 2 folders (PHP/CSHARP attacks) containing generated images per each programming language used in attacks computations.
+Folders within these contain subfolders with the following pattern name: Poison<attack>[<%spaces 100=full and none=20>]<%poison>.
+For instance, PoisonDI10

 -'Code_image_generation_GitHub.py' is the general script used to generate images from code samples.